 Which are the expected benefits your company aims to demonstrate in the SUNHORIZON project?

-Pictures from the demo sites
+Pictures of the demo sites: